- How is small cell lung cancer treated?

 Radiation therapy is sometimes used to help shrink tumors and control symptoms in a specific part of the body, such as if cancer growth within the lungs is causing shortness of breath or bleeding.
 Other types of treatment, such as laser surgery, can also sometimes be helpful in these situations.
 Radiation therapy can also be used to relieve symptoms if the cancer has spread to the bones or brain.

-If your general health is poor, you may not be able to withstand the side effects of chemotherapy or benefit from it.
-In this case, your doctor may select a treatment plan based on your individual medical situation.
+If your general health is poor, you might not be able to withstand the side effects of chemotherapy or benefit from it.
+In this case, your doctor may select a treatment plan based on your individual situation.
 If you are too ill to have chemotherapy, the best plan may be to have supportive care.
 This would include treatment of any pain, breathing problems, or other symptoms you might have.

 Cancer that progresses or recurs after treatment

 If a cancer continues to grow during chemotherapy, another type of chemotherapy may be tried, although it may be less likely to be effective.
-For cancers that come back after initial treatment is finished, the choice of chemotherapy drugs may depend on how long the cancer was in remission (see the "Chemotherapy for small-cell lung cancer" section).
+For cancers that come back after initial treatment is finished, the choice of chemotherapy drugs may depend on how long the cancer was in remission (see the “Chemotherapy for small cell lung cancer” section).

 At some point, it may become clear that standard treatments are no longer controlling the cancer.
 If you want to continue anti-cancer treatment, you might think about taking part in a clinical trial of newer lung cancer treatments.
 Although these are not always the best option for every person, they may benefit you as well as future patients.

-Even if your cancer can't be cured, you should be as free of symptoms as possible.
-If curative treatment is not an option, treatment aimed at specific sites can often relieve symptoms and may even slow the spread of the disease.
+Even if your cancer can’t be cured, you should be as free of symptoms as possible.
+If curative treatment is not an option, treatment aimed at specific areas of cancer can often relieve symptoms and may even slow the spread of the disease.
 Symptoms caused by cancer in the lung airways – such as shortness of breath or coughing up blood – can often be treated effectively with radiation therapy, laser therapy, or other local treatments if needed.
 Radiation therapy can be used to help control cancer spread in the brain or relieve pain if cancer has spread to the bones.

 Many people with lung cancer are concerned about pain.
 If the cancer grows near certain nerves it can sometimes cause pain, but this can almost always be treated effectively with pain medicines.
 Sometimes radiation therapy or other treatments will help as well.
 It is important that you talk to your doctor and take advantage of these treatments.